MargauxJenica/readme-generator/generated_readme/README.md

   ## Usage

-  It is a good way to streamline the creation of your README document
+  It is a good way to streamline the creation of your README for your project

   ## License